 - Cost of ownership is less as you save on hosting, maintenance etc.

 Shopify is ideal for growing ecommerce businesses looking to free up some time to concentrate on core areas like marketing, operations etc. rather than web development, site maintenance etc. A perfect choice for start-up ecommerce ventures or brick and mortar stores looking to launch their online shopping website.

-Setting up an online store and shopify data entry is easier than it’s made out to be!
+Setting up an online store and shopify product upload is easier than it’s made out to be!

-This blog is meant to act as a guide to take you through the entire process of product uploading and entering product details on shopify.
+This blog is meant to act as a guide to take you through the entire process of shopify product data entry and entering product details on shopify e-store.